dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

         def approximate_filtered_h_gain(pwl: np.typing.ArrayLike,
                                         bandwidth: float) -> np.typing.ArrayLike:
-            """Approximate the h-gain schedule executed on a QPU.
+            """Approximate the linear-bias gain waveform applied on a QPU.

             Args:
                 pwl: Input h-gain schedule, as a 2D array-like, that defines a